hinok/wavy/README.md

 - `selectorEl` {Element}, optional - A DOM element where `<canvas>` should be appended.
 Overrides `selector` option
 - `centerWaveSelector` {string}, defaults `.js-wavy-center`, optional - A selector of a DOM element which set center (source) of waves.
 Must be a child of DOM element set by properties: `selector` or `selectorEl`
 - `centerWave` {Object}, optional - An object containing props `x`, `y` which indicate center of waves.
 Overrides `centerWaveSelector` option.
+- `easing`, {string}, easing name used for animation.
+Look at default options to see list of available easings.

 **Regular usage**